cividi/whitepaper/index.md

 In all of our work we are standing on the shoulders of giants, but in this case in particular we are relying on the work of visionary projects from the Electronic Frontier Foundation, Open Knowledge International, the Swiss government, prominent scientists, and digital literacy advocates to make sure that the result is a puzzle piece helping to construct a digital society, and not just a digital bazaar.

-# Design

-Our design is based on following core principles:

-- User experience comes first.
-- Performance matters.
-- We build on open standards.

-## Developing the design

-Our team has a vested interested and has already been testing the water over the past year with a number of approaches to iterating the design and UX that goes into successful information products.
-We have a basic workflow set up to go from sketches to wireframes to prototypes, and will continue to ensure that investments into technical solutions are backed up by solid design reasoning.

-Partnering with experienced people and local agencies, we will use current methods of design thinking facilitation, A/B testing and focus groups, standard to a user experience engineering practice.
-We will evaluate and decide on the use of a widely accessible user experience/user interface framework such as [Material Design](https://material.io/) to develop our solution.
+---

 # Guiding principles

 At the launch of a new initiative it is important to put share a set of principles clarifying the vision of management.
 The following is a list of key starting points.

-**Let us get it right**

-Every day we have the opportunity to create something that has the potential to be the ethical compass for someone making a key decision that will influence the development of institutions or neighbourhoods around the world.
-Our platform for participative governance may play a pivotal role in the way digitally enhanced discussions of urban planning run in 2020 and beyond - if we let it.
-Efficiency and profitability are a means to an end, not the goal.

 **Crowd-based**

 Our vision for the scope of the project is ambitious, and we cannot hope to achieve these goals within a reasonable time with hired hands alone.
 We will pursue a crowdsourced approach at all levels of operations, in research and in development, and aim to grow into the form of a crowd-based, distributed organization - such as a Cooperative - in the near future.
+This means a dedication to ethical foundations and pursuit of inclusion and diversity of opinion above all.

 **Open platform**

-Specific mechanisms to incentivize open contributions of source code or data or content will be prioritized as a pillar of the crowd-based approach.
-This system will initially built upon utility tokens of value (points) to motivate the community contribute and exchange reusable components (e.g. datasets, dataflows, visualizations).
-At a next stage, these will be enhanced with tenders and bounties supported by cryptographically traceable records (also known as "Smart Contracts").
+Specific mechanisms to incentivize open contributions of open source code changes, openly licensed data and open content are prioritized as a pillar of the crowd-based approach.
+This system will initially built upon utility tokens of value (points or other gamification techniques) to motivate the community to contribute and exchange reusable components (e.g. datasets, dataflows, visualizations).
+At a next stage, these may be enhanced with tenders and bounties supported by cryptographically traceable records (also known as "Smart Contracts").

 **Automated spatial analysis**